 Anamilena Moreno / amoreno@norwalkacts.org

-Anamilena was born and raised in Norwalk.
-She was involved in various school activities, choir, and sports throughout her Norwalk Public School education.
-She graduated from Norwalk High School in 2010 and received her Bachelor’s in Psychology at Western Connecticut State University in Danbury, CT, in 2014.
+Anamilena was born and raised in Norwalk, Connecticut, actively participating in school and sport activities throughout her education in Norwalk Public Schools.
+Her family is from Colombia and has four generations living in Norwalk, CT.
+She graduated from Norwalk High School in 2010 and went on to earn her Bachelor’s degree in Psychology from Western Connecticut State University in Danbury in 2014.

 Paula Palermo / ppalermo@norwalkacts.org